 I thrust my trekking poles into the ground and hoisted myself forward, willing myself to keep moving.
 Another guide passing by encouragingly let me know that Laguna 69 was directly over the next hill.
 Knowing I was almost done was a bad thing.
 I exerted more energy per step because I figured didn’t have many steps left.

 With every inch up the hill, I felt pressure building in my chest.
 My lungs were expanding from the lower pressure.
 They were fighting for breath in the lighter oxygen.
 My fingers and toes started to tingle.
 I felt like I was going to pass out.

 That’s when I realized something: I was standing higher than I’ve ever been.
 That meant every step was a new personal best.
 My thoughts drifted back to a conversation the day before with a friend of mine who is a skilled hiker (she’s hiking goals AF, if I’m being honest).
 She said to not think about the distance left, but instead just think about putting one foot in front of the other.
 So that’s what I did.

 I had this vision of myself in my head before the hike.
 In the last stretch, I would put my headphones on and throw on some rap.
 I’d trudge up, huffing and puffing with the intensity of Daredevil in that episode where he beats like 30 guys down a stairwell.
 Just as Kanye would be telling me “No one man should have all that power,” I would rise above the crest of the hill and be greeted with the clearest blue lake, feeling like a superhero.
 Instead, I was dizzy, disoriented, and on the verge of tears trying to just get halfway up the damn switchbacks.
 I also forgot to put on music.
-Dying is really distracting.
+Thanks a lot, hypoxia.

 As though it heard my thoughts, suddenly there it was…